Skip to content

 A Cloud Recording is created every time an event is started.
 The recording can be downloaded or published after the event is ended or paused.

 In case of a multilingual live stream, the live stream is recorded as a single mp4 file containing the video stream and all audio streams (= languages).
-Clevercast records the outgoing audio streams: so any background volume that is part of the live stream, will also be part of the recording (it isn’t possible to remove this afterwards).
+Note that when using Translate@Home, the outgoing audio streams is recorded: so any background volume that is part of the live stream, will also be part of the recording (it isn’t possible to remove this afterwards).

 Notes: